 Every year, countless high school graduates splurge on XL twin bed sets, shower caddies, and the perfect posters for their walls.
 But as a smart, savvy, and sustainable Johns Hopkins student, we’re sure that you’re considering how to minimize your move-in impact.
 Here are some tips to make your move-in process a little greener!

-- Touch base before you buy: Contact your roommate(s) to discuss who should bring what to avoid duplicates and share the shopping for necessities.
+- Touch base before you buy: Once assigned, contact your roommate(s) to discuss who should bring what to avoid duplicates and share the shopping for necessities.